 Origin

-Born in 1732 in [Fauquier county Venturer] Virginia, the third son of Minor Winn and Margaret O'Connor.
+Born in 1732 in Virginia, the third son of Minor Winn and Margaret O'Connor.
 MS

 I give and bequeath to my son William Winn one negroe man named

-Godfre and if any person whatever should seas (sic) on the said negroe for his
+Godfre and if any person whatever seas (sic) on the said negroe for his

 Marriage- Ann Lingan

-William Winn married first Ann Lingan of Baltimore, Maryland about 1753.
+William Winn married 1st Ann Lingan of Baltimore, Maryland about 1753.
 MS

 Children - Ann & William